Jekwwer/common-docs/.github/ISSUE_TEMPLATE/DOCUMENTATION_IMPROVEMENT.md

 ## Checklist

-- [ ] I have checked that the issue has not already been reported.
+- [ ] I have checked that this issue has not already been reported.
 - [ ] I have provided specific examples and references.